 Faculty members are available to meet with you to provide counsel on academic pursuits, personal development, professional goals, or spiritual matters.
 Questions about how to complete your program, however, including questions about exemptions and transfer credits, should be directed to the Academic Advisor.

 If you're looking for a safe place to discuss your writing process please make use of the Regent Writing Centre.
-Visit if you need help to plan research, address ESL questions, review proper grammar or punctuation, cite sources correctly, bounce ideas off someone, or review a rough draft.
-For the Winter 2015 semester, the Writing Centre will meet in the Library Seminar Room at the back of Allison Library from 2:30 to 4:30 pm on Mondays, as well as from 3:00 to 5:00 pm on Tuesdays.
-Sign up here or, if you can't make these times, email Stuart Campbell at the Writing Centre.
+Visit if you need help to discuss research, review grammar, cite sources, or review a rough draft.
+For the fall 2015 semester, the Writing Centre will meet in the library seminar room at the back of Allison Library from 2:30 to 4:30 pm on Mondays and 9:00-11:00 am on Fridays.
+You may sign up here.

 PATHWAYS TO COMPLETION